 Making an insurance claim, particularly if large sums are involved, can be stressful, but there are steps you can take which may make the process easier.

-Still, when you’re already preoccupied dealing with the aftermath of whatever it is you’re claiming for, whether that’s a burglary, a car accident or something else, the last thing you want to be doing is dealing with a load of questions from your insurer.
+When you’re already preoccupied dealing with the aftermath of whatever it is you’re claiming for, whether that’s a flood, burglary, car accident or something else, the last thing you want to be doing is dealing with a load of questions from your insurer, so being prepared can really help.

 That’s why we’ve put together this simple guide to making an insurance claim, including a section on what to do if your claim is rejected.